 The platform monitors your learning website 24/7 to ensure outages don’t knock you out, and there’s a fraud detection team on hand to handle any security breaches instantly.

 We’ve come to the end of this review on the best online course platform for instructors.
 I hope by now you have a pretty good idea of which one would serve you better, Podia or Teachable.

 Both platforms offer exceptional service, but my number one recommendation is Teachable.

-It comes with an elite world-class website and page builder, as well as advanced teacher features and tools to build an exceptional student experience.
+It comes with an elite world-class website and page builder, advanced teacher features, and tools to build an exceptional student experience.

 It also has more payment options and great marketing and sales features (such as sales pages) to help you sell more online courses, even with instant payouts.

 The bottom line is that it’s the perfect solution for anyone looking for a scalable platform for selling online courses to grow their knowledge business.

 However, if you are a complete beginner or facing budget limitations, it’s probably best to go with Podia.